Arcadia (region): History

 Arcadia was gradually linked in a loose confederation that included all the Arcadian towns and was named League of the Arcadians.
 In the 7th century BC, it successfully faced the threat of Sparta and the Arcadians managed to maintain their independence.
 They participated in the Persian Wars alongside other Greeks by sending forces to Thermopylae and Plataea.
 During the Peloponnesian War, Arcadia allied with Sparta and Corinth.
-In the following years, during the period of the Hegemony of Thebes, the Theban general Epaminondas reinforced the Arcadian federation in order to form a rival pole to the neighboring Sparta.
+In the following years, during the period of the hegemony of Thebes, the Theban general Epaminondas reinforced the Arcadian federation in order to rival neighboring Sparta.
 Then he founded Megalopolis, which became its new capital.
 Over the next centuries Arcadia weakened.
 It initially was subjugated by the Macedonians and later the Arcadians joined the Achaean League.

 Geography

 Geographically, ancient Arcadia occupied the highlands at the centre of the Peloponnese.
 To the north, it bordered Achaea along the ridge of high ground running from Mount Erymanthos to Mount Cyllene; most of Mount Aroania lay within Arcadia.
 To the east, it had borders with Argolis and Corinthia along the ridge of high ground running from Mount Cyllene round to Mount Oligyrtus and then south Mount Parthenius.
 To the south, the borders with Laconia and Messenia ran through the foothills of the Parnon and Taygetos mountain ranges, such that Arcadia contained all the headwaters of the Alpheios river, but none of the Eurotas river.
 To the south-west, the border with Messania ran along the tops of Mount Nomia, and Mount Elaeum, and from there the border with Elis ran along the valleys of the Erymanthos and Diagon rivers.
-Most of the region of Arcardia was mountainous, apart from the plains around Tegea and Megalopolis, and the valleys of the Alpheios and Ladon rivers.
+Most of the region of Arcadia was mountainous, apart from the plains around Tegea and Megalopolis, and the valleys of the Alpheios and Ladon rivers.

 Arcadians

 The Arcadians were an ancient Greek tribe which was situated in the mountainous Peloponnese.
-It is considered one of the oldest Greek tribes in Greece and it was probably part of, or a relative tribe of, the aboriginal inhabitants of Greece, who are mentioned by the ancient authors as Pelasgians.
-Whilst Herodotus seems to have found the idea that the Arcadians were not Greek far-fetched, it is clear that the Arcadians were considered as the original inhabitants of the region.
-This is testified by ancient myths, like the myth of Arcas, the myth of Lycaon etc.
+It was considered one of the oldest Greek tribes in Greece, part of or a relative tribe of the aboriginal inhabitants of Greece (called Pelasgians by ancient Greek authors), as described by Herodotus and in ancient myths such as those of Arcas and Lycaon.

-Arcadia is also one of the regions described in the "Catalogue of Ships" in the Iliad.
-Agamemnon himself gave Arcadia the ships for the Trojan war because Arcadia did not have a navy.
+Arcadia is also one of the regions described in the "Catalogue of Ships" in the Iliad; its troops were led by Agapenor.
+Agamemnon himself gave Agapenor the ships for the Trojan War because Arcadia did not have its own.